Setting up a Bioactive Enclosure for your Reptile

 The first layer of a Bioactive system is a matter of choice.
 Will you need a drainage layer?

-enclosures, where live plants will be more drought tolerant or regular spraying isn’t carried out.
+Drainage layers are generally used with live plants, in enclosures that get regular spraying.
+They are not as necessary in dryer enclosures, where live plants will be more drought tolerant or regular spraying isn’t carried out.

 If using this layer, try to get at least an inch or so in height to ensure the system will not fill up too quickly.
 For most enclosures, this layer will get a little damp but will rarely, if ever, completely fill with water.
-However, if you are an extremely wet enclosure, adding a siphon into the drainage layer may be of benefit in the future.
+Yet, if you are an extremely wet enclosure, adding a siphon into the drainage layer may be of benefit in the future.

-However you make your Drainage layer, it is important to use some sort of drainage mesh.
+How ever you make your Drainage layer, it is important to use some sort of drainage mesh.
 Drainage Mesh prevents substrate and bugs from getting down into the drainage layer and blocking up spaces.

 Drainage mesh can be any permeable item, such as weed mesh, fleece liners or pre fabricated plastic mesh.

 Once you have your drainage layer (or as your first step if you won’t use one), you should place your substrate in.
-It is beyond the scope of this article to explain the advantages of different types of substrate; however, it is best to use a mix of different materials to obtain the best environment for the cleaners and inhabitants.
+It is beyond the scope of this article to explain the advantages of different types of substrate; but, it is best to use a mix of different materials to get the best environment for the cleaners and inhabitants.
 Different mixing materials can include, but are not limited to;

 Top Soil/Compost – Organic or fertiliser/pesticide free is important for inhabitant health